xrapid-group/xrmold/index.md

 **TODO: this figure must be changed to reflect the 50 fields option**

 **Note**: for the sake of simplicity, it is not envisaged to enable a vertical mount at the moment.
 Do not hesitate to contact us if this is standard practice in your laboratory.

-**Note 2**: half measurement not available in first alpha version, undergoing testing in our laboratory for now.

 # 3. SAFETY NOTES